PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

 ![code_snippet_7](https://user-images.githubusercontent.com/25223180/52242480-ce541f80-28fc-11e9-9734-51deac774920.PNG)

-The code for this step is contained in the above displayed Code Cells (Cell numbers 18,19,20) of the Jupyter Notebook (Advanced_Lane_Detection.ipynb) located in CarND-Advanced-Lane-Lines/ folder and lines 327-499 of the python file Advanced_Lane_Detection.py) located in CarND-Advanced-Lane-Lines/ folder
+The code for this step is contained in the above displayed Code Cells (Cell numbers 18,19,20) of the Jupyter Notebook (Advanced_Lane_Detection-Updated.ipynb) located in CarND-Advanced-Lane-Lines/ folder and lines 327-499 of the python file Advanced_Lane_Detection.py) located in CarND-Advanced-Lane-Lines/ folder

+NOTE: Advanced_Lane_Detection.ipynb was too large (>25 mb) to be uploaded on github

 ## Explanation of the logic for this step
 In order to determine which pixels in the warped threshold binary image belong to the left lane and which pixels belong to the right lane a histogram along all the columns of  bottom half of the image is calculated.
 With this calculation all the pixel values along each